LeeFred3042U/Neythaleon/README.md

 # OceanScope

+OceanScope is a Python-based pipeline designed to ingest `.parquet` data from the Ocean Biodiversity Information System (OBIS) into a PostgreSQL-compatible database.
+It features chunked ingestion, automatic fallback for failed inserts, performance logging, and flexible environment configuration.

 ---
-# 🐙 OBIS Data Ingestion Script

-This Python script ingests a large TSV file (`occurrence.txt`) into a PostgreSQL-compatible database, logging key metrics along the way.
-It supports chunked ingestion, row-by-row fallbacks, performance tracking, and environmental configuration.
+## 🚀 Features

+- 🔄 **Chunked ingestion** of large `.parquet` datasets using DuckDB
+- 🧱 **Row-level fallback** on bulk insert failure
+- ⚙️ **Environment-based config** via `.env`
+- 📊 **Performance metrics**: CPU, memory, rows/sec, etc.
+- 🪵 **Structured logging** to both console and file

 ---

-## 🚀 Features

-- Chunked reading and insertion for large files
-- Row-level fallback on chunk insert failure
-- Environment-based configuration with `.env`
-- CPU and ingestion speed metrics logged
-- Automatic retry/resume-safe architecture
-- PEP-8 compliant and production-ready logging
+## 🧠 Architecture Summary

+The pipeline reads OBIS data in chunks using DuckDB, processes it with null/coordinate filters, and attempts to insert each chunk into a PostgreSQL table.
+If batch insertion fails, it retries each row individually.
+Performance metrics are tracked and logged for each chunk, with results saved to `metrics_log.csv`.

 ---